The Commodore 64 2020 Calendar – The Best Of The 80 & 90s

 The November game is the wonderful Buggy Boy by Elite.

-This C64 Reloaded Calendar costs £12 plus Postage and packing and yes one more thing, a while back Martin Grundy reported in that he only had 10 left so if you want one then hurry up and check with him on either Facebook or Twitter or email him at Martincgrundy@hotmail.com if there’s any left.
+This C64 Reloaded Calendar costs £12 plus Postage and packing, and yes, one more thing, a while back Martin Grundy reported in that he only had 10 left so if you want one then hurry up and check with him on either Facebook or Twitter or email him at Martincgrundy@hotmail.com if there’s any left.
 This is the gift that you want for Christmas.

 3 thoughts on “The Commodore 64 2020 Calendar – The Best Of The 80 & 90s